-You can use the Volume buttons on the projector or the remote control to adjust the volume as you project a presentation with audio.
-The volume buttons control the projector's internal speaker system or any external speakers you connected to the projector.
+You can use the Volume buttons on the remote control to adjust the volume as you project a presentation with audio.
+You can also use the volume buttons on the projector's control panel (PowerLite Home Cinema 740HD/1040).

+The volume buttons control the projector's internal speaker system.
 You must adjust the volume separately for each connected input source.

 - 1. Turn on the projector and start a presentation that includes audio. - 2.
-To lower or raise the volume, press the Volume buttons on the remote control or these buttons on the control panel.
+Press the Volume buttons as necessary to lower or raise the volume.